 The first multi-purpose national forest inventory of Papua New Guinea is completed.

-Field data collection will be combined with the use of a satellite land monitoring system.
-Once a methodology has been developed and the necessary systems are in place, inventory operations will be conducted on the basis of semi-annual data collection work plans.
-Data will be assessed for quality, then analysed and processed, providing a basis for the formulation of recommendations to stakeholders.
-An on-line forest inventory database will be developed.
-The project will finance internships for students at the University of Technology to support implementation of the forest inventory.
+Is it expected that the field data collection is combined with the use of a satellite land monitoring system.
+Once a methodology is developed and the necessary systems are in place, inventory operations are conducted on the basis of semi-annual data collection work plans.
+Data are assessed for quality, then analysed and processed, providing a basis for the formulation of recommendations to stakeholders.
+An on-line forest inventory database ise developed.
+The project is also expected to finance internships for students at the University of Technology to support implementation of the forest inventory.

 Studies are undertaken on forest and tree characterisation.

-Specific studies will be necessary to support the multi-purpose national forest inventory.
+Specific studies are necessary to support the multi-purpose national forest inventory.

 Policy dialogue on forestry is enhanced.

-A policy dialogue on forestry matters will be established through the setting-up of a high-level platform on forest governance and climate change involving the government of PNG, the EU Delegation and the FAO.
+A policy dialogue on forestry matters is established through the setting-up of a high-level platform on forest governance and climate change involving the government of PNG, the EU Delegation and the FAO.